doga/rdf-json-parser/README.md

 <pre>
 description = '''
-Parse RDF-JSON to and RDF dataset, and back to RDF-JSON.
+Parse RDF-JSON to/from an RDF dataset.
 '''
 </pre>
 </details>